-Raiden is pursuing a Master’s in Viola Performance at the University of Arizona Fred Fox School of Music under the tutelage of Dr. Molly Gebrian.
+Raiden completed a Master’s in Viola Performance at the University of Arizona Fred Fox School of Music under the tutelage of Dr. Molly Gebrian in Spring of 2021.
 In 2019 he graduated from Florida State University magna cum laude as a National Merit Finalist majoring in Viola Performance, where he studied under Dr. Pamela Ryan.
 Raiden has completed additional solo and chamber studies with Charles Castleman, Patricia McCarty, George Taylor, Tim Kantor, John Kochanowski, Basil Vendryes, Corinne Stillwell, Greg Sauer and Tomoko Fujita.

 Raiden has performed solo works in masterclasses with Dimitri Murrath, Csaba Erdélyi, Erika Eckert, Catharine Carroll Lees, and both Almita and Roland Vamos at the 2018 ASTA National Conference as a guest performer.
 Chamber masterclasses include the Kronos Quartet, the Badke Quartet, the New Zealand String Quartet, Thomas Kraines of the Daedalus Quartet, and the Telegraph Quartet.
 Raiden has also studied at numerous summer and winter festivals, including Castleman Quartet Program, Lyricafest, Kinhaven Young Artist Seminar, Meadowmount School of Music, and the Ithaca College Summer Music Academy.
 In 2020, he was principal viola of the Arizona Symphony Orchestra and a member of the Grove String Quartet, the Graduate String Quartet at the University of Arizona under the mentorship of Professor Tim Kantor.